Clifton Reynes: Origin of name

-Buildings of note
+Church of St Mary the Virgin

 The parish church dedicated to St Mary is (unusually for a Buckinghamshire church) completely castellated: even the gables are embattled.
 The tower is thought to be Norman; however, the top is later probably 14th century.
 The majority of the building is of the 13th, 14th and 15th centuries and the nave is unusually tall.
 Features of interest include the 14th-century font and the medieval monuments of the Reynes family.
 These include two pairs of wooden effigies; one pair is of Ralph and Amabel de Reynes (ca. 1320–30) and the other is unidentified and slightly earlier.

+The building is Grade I listed.